DataStories-UniPi/VesselVision/README.md

 TODO

-## Contributors
+# Contributors
+Andreas Tritsarolis; Department of Informatics, University of Piraeus

+Nikos Pelekis; Department of Statistics & Insurance Science, University of Piraeus

-Andreas Tritsarolis, Nikos Pelekis, Yannis Theodoridis; Data Science Lab., University of Piraeus
+Yannis Theodoridis; Department of Informatics, University of Piraeus

 # Acknowledgement